syncfusion-content/javascript-docs/js/MediaPlayer/Behavior-settings.md

 ## Playlist

 **Playlist** will be generated once you render the control with source collection.
-You can set visibility for playlist while rendering, it is false by default.
+You can set visibility for play list while rendering, it is false by default.

 {% highlight html %}